JakCrane/Assignment-1/README.md

 ![alt text](https://github.com/JakCrane/Assignment-1/blob/main/doc/colours.PNG?raw=true)

+<h2>Images</h2>

+I put plenty of images to accompany the text on all pages in order to break up the monotony of test and make it more visually pleasing.

 <h3>First time visitor</h3>
  the user can click on or interact with anything that interests them. with the sections being independent there is no order that they must be interacted with and the links below the hero serve to guide the user based on what questions they want answered.
 Minimising content the user doesnt find interesting.